harsh-kain/harsh-kain/README.md

 - 🤚 About me - **This is Harsh kain and I'm a front-end developer, Youtuber, Computer Science Student, also working as a Freelancer.
 Currently I am working on my problem solving skills and Back-end Development. 🙋‍♂️.**

-- 🌱 I’m currently learning - **React JS, Node JSm, Figma and Tailwinds CSS .**
+- 🌱 I’m currently learning - **React JS, Node JS, Figma and Tailwinds CSS .**

 - 👯 I’m looking to collaborate on - **Microsoft and Other FAANG companies.**